skellis46/finger-pointing-moon/case-for-support.md

 >You should describe clearly the research questions, issues or problems that you intend to address.
 What are the issues that you will be exploring in the course of your research?

-All research processes in all disciplines involve adopting the most suitable methods to recognise change or difference in the materials or data of that discipline.
-When artist-scholars adopt or use practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research process. _Finger Pointing Moon_ aims to address practice-research's fundamental, long-standing and most controversial epistemic question: **What can we know or understand differently as a consequence of practice-research?**[^sh] That is, what types of changes are made possible by practice-research and how might we recognise those changes?
+All research processes in all disciplines adopt the most suitable methods to recognise change or difference in the materials or data of those processes.
+When artist-scholars adopt practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research.
+Yet what types of changes or differences are _really_ made possible by practice-research and how might we recognise them? _Finger Pointing Moon_ aims to address practice-research's fundamental, long-standing and most controversial epistemic question: **What can we know or understand differently as a consequence of practice-research?**[^sh]

-Practice-research is not a singular method but rather a broad approach to integrating creative practice into research/scholarly contexts.
-The approach has a common set of principles, while the underpinning practices are diverse, distinct and often singular or one-off entities.
-The approach is fundamentally first-person and involves self-critical reflection and analysis, and an often unstable or complex relationship to language and articulation.
-Given these characteristics it stands to reason that the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up. add here about thesis as quintessential example (from Australian guy)
+Practice-research is not a singular method but rather a broad approach to integrating creative practice into scholarly contexts.
+The underpinning practices are diverse, distinct and often singular or one-off entities.
+Broadly speaking, the approach is characterised by the following: it is first-person; it has a prolonged engagement with repetition through artistic practice; it involves self-critical reflection and analysis; it often has an unstable or complex relationship to language and dissemination; and it deals with experiences that are often ambiguous and hidden from our traditional research senses.
+Given these characteristics -- and the historically tenuous footing of practice-research inside the Academy -- it is not surprising that the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up.
+In other words, I propose that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices.

-The early period of practice-research generated complex thinking and ideas about the epistemic underpinnings of creative practice[^under].
-This line of inquiry has fallen away or disappeared and it is not clear why.
-In more embodied creative practices (like dance, performance, live-art), the concept of _embodied knowledge_ has emerged as a form of epistemic proxy or red herring, as if to say, 'the body knows and _ipso facto_ practice-research generates knowledge'.
-But even if it is correct to suggest that the 'body knows' (whatever this might mean), such a statement sheds little if any light on understanding the effects of working with and through practice-research.
-An epistemic proxy does not solve the epistemic complexity of practice-research, and the problem of what can be understood differently as a result of practice-research is kept at arm's length.
-Therefore, the epistemic limits and possibilities of practice-research remain profoundly unclear.
-Without clarity, practice-research's development and value as a key approach to understanding our embodied lives and practices will be diminished.

-The research uses body-based practice-research as a lens through which to critically examine the diverse collection of methods that are variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
+_Finger pointing moon_ uses body-based practice-research as a lens through which to critically examine the diverse collection of methods that are variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
 By _body-based_ I mean artistic-scholarly practices like dance and somatics where the body underpins both the practices and the development of new understandings.
 Such practices are predicated on movement, gesture, posture and stillness.
-I will use body-based practice as a research lens because practices through the body represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; many of the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation.
-Body-based practice-research will function as a type of case-study through which to examine and understand three underpinning epistemic problems in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of generalisability.
-These three problems sit under the overarching project aim to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_.
-The problems also act as a conceptual structure for the research design.
+I propose to use body-based practice as a research lens because practices through the body represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; many of the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation.
+In _Finger pointing moon_ body-based practice-research will function as a type of case-study through which to examine and understand three underpinning epistemic problems in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of generalisability.
+These three problems act as a conceptual structure for the research design and sit under the overarching project aim to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_.

 ### Three underpinning epistemic problems in practice-research